 The Moss Quantitative Center (Q Center) provides support for quantitative subjects.
 Drop by during business hours to receive support, or schedule a one-on-one appointment with a fellow!
 The Q Center is located in 202 Merrill Science Building.

-If you’re really struggling, you can also request a peer tutor through your professor, class dean, or the Office of Student Affairs.
+If you’re struggling, you can also request a peer tutor through your professor.
 Peer tutors are fellow students who will meet with you for up to two hours a week to provide support in those particular subjects.

 Where can I find information about accessibility services?